 Snapchat: How To Edit Photos & Videos from Your Camera Roll

-It’s hard to imagine, but there was a time (and it wasn’t that long ago!) when people didn’t have cameras with them 24 hours a day, 7 days a week.
+It’s hard to imagine, but there was a time when people didn’t have cameras with them wherever they went.
 Today, with smartphones in every pocket, just about everyone has access to a good digital camera at the touch of a button.
 This creates a lot of great opportunities to take pictures of the events of our daily lives, and social media applications like Snapchat have arisen to take advantage of all that great digital content we want to create.
-But sometimes we capture moments that would make for terrific snaps, but it doesn’t occur to us right away to share it with our followers.
-Instead, that awesome snap sits unviewed and unappreciated in our phone’s camera roll.
+Of course, sometimes we capture moments that would make for terrific snaps, but it doesn’t occur to us right away to share it with our followers.
+Instead, that awesome photo or video sits unviewed and unappreciated in our phone’s camera roll.
 Thankfully, it doesn’t have to stay there.
-Snapchat makes it easy to access photos from your camera roll through the app, edit them, and share them with followers.
-So no one will ever need to be out of the loop just because of a forgetful moment.
+Snapchat makes it easy to access photos from your camera roll through the app, edit them, and share them with followers, so no one will ever need to be out of the loop just because of a forgetful moment.

-On the other hand, you may have snapped the perfect photo with your Snapchat camera, only to decide that it’s not quite ripe for public consumption.
+Likewise, you may have snapped the perfect photo through Snapchat, only to decide that it’s not quite ripe for public consumption.
 No problem.
 Snapchat also makes it easy to save snaps to your camera roll or memories for later editing and sharing.
 In this article, I’m going to provide a short and simple tutorial on how to edit photos and videos from your camera roll for use in Snapchat.
 Whatever your photo saving and editing needs, Snapchat has you covered.
 Here’s how.

 How to Add Pictures From Your Camera Roll to Snapchat